How Does Water Commander™ Work?

 Water Commander™ is a fully automatic water-powered backup sump pump, running on your home’s water pressure.

 Your house water pressure is the source of the energy needed to pump excess water out of the sump well.
-The unit is connected to your ¾” (Model MG22) or 1″ (Model MG36) municipal water supply, after the water meter in your basement.
+The unit is connected to your ¾” or 1″ municipal water supply (see model MG22 or MG36) municipal water supply, after the water meter in your basement.
 The pump itself is easily attached to the wall or ceiling joist above your sump well.

 Once the sump well water level reaches a pre-set height, the hydraulic float switch automatically activates Water Commander™.
 Once it kicks on, the water from the water supply flows through Water Commander’s machined, internally funneled jet.
 This reduction in space for the flow creates a high-pressure zone inside the jet, which in turn reduces the internal pressure to less than atmospheric pressure and forms a vacuum in the chamber (the Venturi effect).